Grass Fed Brisket and Roasts

-Our grass-fed beef Brisket and Roasts Guide includes a photo, description and suggested preparation for popular Roasts and Briskets, including: Chuck roast, Rump roast, Sirloin roast, Brisket and more.
+Our grass-fed beef Brisket and Roast Guide includes a photo, description and suggested preparation for popular Roasts and Briskets, including: Chuck roast, Rump roast, Sirloin roast, Brisket and more.
 Each roast and brisket has a different flavor profile and varied marbling.
+Of course, grass-fed roasts are the same cuts you’ll find with traditional grocery store meat.

 Brisket is a well-marbled and flavorful cut of beef that comes from the Brisket, or breast part of the animal.
 Beef Brisket is typically marinated or rubbed with spice and then slow-cooked on low heat to maximize flavor and tenderness.
 Popular Brisket dishes include: corned beef, pastrami, BBQ beef and even Hamburger.
 There are only about 2 briskets harvested from each animal.

 Preparation/Cooking: BBQ/Smoked, Braise, Roast

 Chuck Roast is a tender, well-marbled cut of beef that comes from the Chuck, or shoulder part of the animal.
 Beef chuck roasts are typically slow-cooked with potatoes, carrots and other vegetables.
 This is an economical option that can yield a lot of flavor.
 We harvest about 3-4 chuck roasts per animal.

 Preparation/Cooking: Pot Roast, Stew, Braise, Slow Cook

 Rump Roast is a lean, flavorful cut of beef that comes from the bottom Round part of the animal.
 Beef rump roasts can be boneless, or bone-in.
 Top chefs recommend cutting against the grain (diagonal) to enhance tenderness.
 There are about 2 Rump Roasts harvested from each animal.

 Preparation/Cooking: Roast, Braise, Stew, Slow Cook, Stir-fry

 The Arm Roast is a tender, lean cut of beef that comes from the Chuck, or shoulder part of the animal.
 Beef arm roasts can be bone-in or boneless.
 It’s perfect for pot roasts, BBQ/smoking, stir fry, crock pots and more.
 Each animal yields about 2-3 arm roasts.

 Preparation/Cooking: Roast, Braise, Stew, Slow Cook, Stir-fry, BBQ/Smoked